dariadiatlova/Huawei.test_task/README.md

-# Huawei.test_task
+# Test task for Huawei project
-Binary classifier: male&amp;female voice
+## Task: Binary classifier for male and female voice
+## The CHAINS corpus: fast speech